pyladies/pyladies/www/_posts/2014-03-27-pyladies-events-at-pycon2014.md

 PyLadies Auction
 ----------------
 *When:* 6:30PM Saturday, April 12
-*Where:* Room 710B, Montréal Convention Center
+*Where:* Room 710B, Montreal Convention Center

 PyCon: Last year, PyLadies held its first auction at PyCon in Santa Clara and raised over _$10,000_.
 This year, we have the audacity to do it again!
 Come with thick wallets or your employer's credit card and bid on items contributed by OpenStack, Spotify, Rackspace, Facebook, the Python Software Foundation, Numerical Algorithm Group, and more!
 More information can be found [here][auction].